-- Anything with offensive, INSULTING or off-colored language or pictures. - Any band shirts with questionable or scary symbols (e.g., blood, skulls, murder, torture, etc.) or leads to morbid or threatening thoughts about death or suicide are banned. - Tobacco, drugs and alcohol cannot be advertised by students on clothing or accessories. - Sleeveless shirts (t-shirts must have a seam to indicate shoulder of shirt and material must come down the arm from a seam beneath the arm. - Tank top and muscle shirts are not acceptable. - Low cut shirts that expose or show cleavage, either standing or bending, or shirts that show stomach when arms are raised. - Shirts that reveal under garments or clothing made of see-thru material including mesh or extremely thin cloth. - Jeans, pants or shirts with holes are not allowed. - Shorts/skirts/skorts that are not well below the fingertips including the slits in shorts/skirts/skorts also. - Items made of spandex, including pants, shirts and shorts. - Leggings may be worn ONLY if the shirt covers the student's bottom - Pants or shorts with writing across the student's bottom. - Pants shall be properly fitting to maintain the appropriate length and fit, belts will be provided if necessary to correct any problems.
-No baggy pants or shorts, no exposure of undergarments. - Dark gothic all-black attire and makeup (such as black clothes, nails, dyed black hair and excessive eyeliner) - Bondage straps on pants or shorts - Unnatural hair colors (blue, green, pink, etc.) - Piercings other than in the ear. - Sweatshirts with hoods on head. - Sunglasses, head rags, hats and bandanas in the building. - Heavy chains, studded bracelets, or any jewelry which can be used as a weapon. - No Heelys (shoes with wheels in them)

-- Blankets are not articles of clothing and should not be brought to school. - Pajamas and house shoes. - Hair must be clean, neat, and cannot obstruct vision. - Heavy coats in obviously hot weather. - Shirts and pants worn backwards. - All students must bring tennis shoes on PE days
+- Anything with offensive, INSULTING or off-colored language or pictures. - Any shirts with questionable or scary graphics (e.g., blood, murder, torture, etc.) or leads to morbid or threatening thoughts about death or suicide are banned. - Tobacco, drugs and alcohol cannot be advertised by students on clothing or accessories. - Muscle shirts and spaghetti strap tank tops are not acceptable.
+Tank tops must be at least 2-3 fingers tips wide on the shoulders. - Low cut shirts that expose or show cleavage, either standing or bending, or shirts that show stomach when arms are raised. - Shirts that reveal under garments or clothing made of see-thru material including mesh or extremely thin cloth. - Jeans, pants or shirts with holes in inappropriate places are not allowed. - Shorts/skirts/skorts that are not well below the fingertips including the slits in shorts/skirts/skorts also. - Leggings may be worn ONLY if the shirt covers the student's bottom - Pants or shorts with writing across the student's bottom. - Pants shall be properly fitting to maintain the appropriate length and fit, belts will be provided if necessary to correct any problems.
+No baggy pants or shorts, no exposure of undergarments. - Bondage straps on pants or shorts - · Sweatshirts with hoods on head. - Sunglasses, hats and bandanas in the building. - Heavy chains, studded bracelets, or any jewelry which can be used as a weapon. - No Heelys (shoes with wheels in them) - Blankets are not articles of clothing and should not be brought to school. - Pajamas and house shoes. - All students must bring tennis shoes on PE days